S1D007/git-workflow-prod-staging-hotfix-main/README.md

 - main (main branch where we are going to merge all our features)
 	- features
 - qa (perform tests before merging into staging)

+# Updates
+This is just a normal updates